About the Journal

 Reciprocal interdependence between infectious and hematologic diseases (malignant and non-malignant) is well known.
 This relationship is particularly evident in Mediterranean countries.
-Parasitosis as Malaria, Leishmaniosis, B Hookworms, Teniasis, very common in the southeast Mediterranean area, infect about a billion people and manifest prevalently with anemia, so that they are usually diagnosed mostly by experienced hematologist on blood or bone marrow smear.
+Parasitosis as Malaria, Leishmaniosis, B Hookworms, Teniasis, very common in the southeast Mediterranean area, infect about a billion people and manifest prevalently with anemia so that they are usually diagnosed mostly by experienced hematologist on blood or bone marrow smear.
 On the other hand, infections are also a significant problem in patients affected by hematological malignancies.
 The blood is the primary vector of HIV infection, which otherwise manifest with symptoms related to a reduction in T lymphocytes.
 In turn, infections can favor the insurgency of hematological malignancies.
-The causative relationship between Epstein-Barr virus infection, Helicobacter pylori, hepatitis C virus, HIV and lymphoproliferative diseases is well known.
+The causative relationship between Epstein-Barr virus infection, Helicobacter pylori, hepatitis C virus, HIV, and lymphoproliferative diseases is well known.

 Publication of Case Reports is not a primary scope of this Journal and will represent a limited quote of papers published.
-They will be considered only when they significantly expand the field of general medical knowledge and/or contribute to acknowledging the pathophysiology of the disease.
+They will be considered when they significantly expand the field of general medical knowledge and/or contribute to acknowledging the pathophysiology of the disease.
 The rarity of the disease is not considered a criterium of priority.
-Case reports of a puzzling diagnosis, well documented and having a prevalent educational character will be assigned to the section MJHID Educational Clinical Case.
-Clinical trials of hematological and infectious diseases of Mediterranean area will have their natural home in this Journal.
+Case reports of a puzzling diagnosis, well documented, and having a prevalent educational character will be assigned to the section MJHID Educational Clinical Case.
+Clinical trials of hematological and infectious diseases of the Mediterranean area will have their natural home in this Journal.
 Papers with translational research strictly correlated to clinical problems will also be considered.

 Peer Review Process

 All the articles will be published in small groups as soon as they are ready, by adding them to the "current" volume, every two months.
-Two topical reviews series having one or two guest editors will be planned every year.
+Two topical review series having one or two guest editors will be planned every year.
 The items concerning the reviews series will be published when accepted, and then collected at the end of the year to be found together also on their own site.

 Open Access Policy